jhund/rails-recipes/pages/concerns.md

   </div>
 </p>

-### A: Big fat legacy Rails ActiveRecord User model
+### A: Fat model

-It is a junk drawer of methods, both AR specific and domain specific.
+It is a junk drawer of methods, both ActiveRecord specific and domain specific.
 It has > 1,000 LOC.
 It is a nightmare to step into.
 In our example, there are methods representing 4 concerns: